omvatten/qdiv/docs/Plotting.rst

 if *onlyPlotData* is a dictionary with data (generated in a previous step by running the function with onlyReturnData=True), it will be plotted and no calculations will be carried out.

-is *savename* is specified, plots will be saved and data will be saved as a pickle file.
+if *savename* is specified, plots will be saved and data will be saved as a pickle file.